 Given that we make the usual interpretation of points in the (physical) phase space as representing distinct instantaneous physical states the above feature is a form of indeterminism (or underdetermination) since given an initial specification of physical states the formalism does not fix a unique continuation.
 This would seem unsatisfactory for the case of classical theories, such as electromagnetism, where the relevant measurable quantities are manifestly deterministic.
-The natural response to such circumstances is to point to inadequacy within our representative formalism rather than the characterisation of the connection between what is real and what is measurable within our theories.
+The natural response in such circumstances is to point to inadequacy within our representative formalism rather than the characterisation of the connection between what is real and what is measurable within our theories.
 We assert that there is 'surplus structure' within our formalism as embodied precisely by the directions defined by the gauge orbits.
-The most obvious methodology for controlling this excess is to classify these directions as unphysical and use points in the space of gauge orbits to give us a unique representation of physical states.8 Formally we may construct this space of gauge orbits or reduced phase space in terms of the quotient manifold that results from the application of a symplectic reduction procedure to the physical phase space Π .
-For simple constrained Hamiltonian theories this reduction enacted simple by taking the tangent bundle.
-As discussed above this is of course explicitly not the case for canonical general relativity $% \mathcal{A}$ quotient Π by the kernel of Ω - see Gotay, Nester, and Hinds (1978) for the more complex case.
-Either way, it can be proved (Souriau (1997)) that the space of gauge orbits that results by the application of symplectic reduction to the physical phase space has a symplectic geometry (Γ_R, ω_R) and inherits a Hamiltonian functional from the physical phase space.
-It is therefore equipped to describe dynamics and since we have removed the null directions and since the space has a non-degenerate structure it is of course not afflicted with the kind of indeterminism mentioned above.
+The most obvious methodology for controlling this excess is to classify these directions as unphysical and use points in the space of gauge orbits to give us a unique representation of physical states.

+Formally we may construct this space of gauge orbits or reduced phase space in terms of the quotient manifold that results from the application of a symplectic reduction procedure to the physical phase space $\Pi$ .
+For simple constrained Hamiltonian theories this reduction enacted simple by taking the quotient $\Pi$ by the kernel of $\Omega$ - see Gotay, Nester, and Hinds (1978) for the more complex case.
+Either way, it can be proved (Souriau (1997)) that the space of gauge orbits that results by the application of symplectic reduction to the physical phase space has a symplectic geometry ( $\Gamma_R, \omega_R$ ) and inherits a Hamiltonian functional from the physical phase space.
+It is therefore projection of a Lagrangian gauge group defined as acting on the relevant tangent bundle.
+As discussed above this is of course explicitly not the case for canonical general relativity equipped to describe dynamics and since we have removed the null directions and since the space has a non-degenerate structure it is of course not afflicted with the kind of indeterminism mentioned above.
 If we assign to points in the reduced phase space the role of representing unique physical states then the formalism is now such that any initial specification will also imply the provision of a unique continuation.

-7For a powerful yet concise introduction to these ideas Arnold, Kozlov, and Neishtadt (1988) is highly recommended
+&lt;sup>11For a powerful yet concise introduction to these ideas Arnold, Kozlov, and Neishtadt (1988) is highly recommended.

-8Less obviously we might instead weaken the representative relationship between points and states via the introduction of some notion of anti-haecceitism.
+&lt;sup>12Less obviously we might instead weaken the representative relationship between points and states via the introduction of some notion of anti-haecceitism.
 This strategy will be examined carefully within the particular context of time in canonical general relativity as discussed in $\S4.2$